-A website hosting contract is a legal agreement which regulates the relationship between a customer and the supplier of a hosting service - whether on the host's dedicated / shared servers or under a co-location contract where the host stores the customer's server).
-Amongst many other things, hosts will keen to use website hosting agreements to restrict their liability to customers if something goes wrong and to ensure they can deal properly with third party complaints about hosted content which is infringing or illegal.
+A website hosting contract regulates the legal relationship between a customer and the supplier of a hosting service – whether on the host’s dedicated / shared servers or under a co-location contract (where the host stores the customer’s server) or otherwise.
+Amongst many other things, hosts will keen to use such agreements to restrict their liability to customers if something goes wrong and to ensure they can deal properly with third party complaints about hosted content which is infringing or illegal.

 Do resellers need web hosting contracts?

 In our experience, resellers of hosting services can be unaware of the importance of web hosting contracts.
-Sometimes resellers think that they are in some way protected by their contracts with the ultimate host.
-Whereas the customer is not a party to, and so not bound by, the web hosting agreement between the reseller and ultimate host.
-If there is a problem, the customer will take action against the reseller and the reseller must then look to the ultimate host, if possible.
-It is critical, not only that the reseller has its own website hosting terms and conditions but that these do not promise more than reseller gets under its own web host contract with the ultimate host.
+Sometimes resellers think that they are in some way protected by their contracts with the “upstream” host.
+Whereas the end customer is not a party to, and so not bound by, the agreement between the reseller and the ultimate host.
+If there’s a problem, the customer’s legal recourse is likely to be against the reseller and the reseller must then try to pass that liability on to the ultimate host – if possible.
+So it’s critical, not only that the reseller has its own website hosting terms and conditions, but that these don’t promise more than reseller gets under its own contract with the upstream host.